Mazamars312/Analogue_Pocket_Neogeo_Overdrive/README.md

 ## Are there bugs?

-Yes.
-The current known bugs are in AOF 1 where some of the sprites are not displayed correcty (Im guessing a masking issue), and sometimes I have seen The Super Spy's logo will not come up.
+Yes. the current known bugs are in AOF 1 where some of the sprites are not displayed correcty (Im guessing a masking issue), and sometimes I have seen The Super Spy's logo will not come up.
 The next build I hope to have these done.
-There is also other bugs introduced due to the faster clock speed KOF2003 will drop its audio from what I know and when in MGS mode the Video ram is not read correctly from the CPU.
-You can just bypass this warning from the bios at this moment.

 ## Why is the refresh different then to the Mister core?
 Not anymore. im out by only .001 of a frame now!!!
 YAY

-## Can this be ported to the Mister core?
-Im sure it could, but im not going to do it right now.
-But if they where to here is what I changed.
-* Duel ported BRAM - one port for the standard 24mhz clock for the video side.
-* The lspc2 code thats at the top with the new BRAM signals for duel port access.
-* A clock mux for the desired clock frequencys and that output should go to the signal wire in the Neogeo.sv file that I have called CPU_CLOCK.
-Cores using this - Main_ram, Backup, cpu_68K, neo_pvc, neo_sma, memcard, com, fast_ram_vdp, slow_ram_vdp, lspc2_a2
-* In the 68K processer I have grabed the "12mhz" clock in there for the CLK_68KCLK but I have renamed it M68K_CLKEN.
-Cores using this syslatch, neo_c1.
-There is most likely going to be large bugs found in this, but it was fun to try and make this faster.

-## Could you make this faster then 16mhz.
-* Yes but right now Im using the SRAM in the pocket for the main memory, So I would have to swap the LO-ROM to that and bring the Main memory back into the BRAM so I can clock them at the higher speeds.
-* But some games poll the Z80 very fast as well.
-So that might need a slight overclock too.

 ## Some games are cut off on the sides of the image